sanjana-ghanta/CS5805FinalProject/README.md

 This repository contains the implementation for a machine learning system that classifies facial skin undertones (warm, neutral, cool) using interpretable color-science features.
 The project was developed for CS 5805: Machine Learning at Virginia Tech.

 **Overview**
 The objective of this project is to predict skin undertones from face images using a lightweight feature extraction pipeline and classical machine learning models.
-The approach emphasizes interpretability and reproducibility rather than large-scale deep learning methods.

 **Method**

 Feature Extraction

-Each image is processed to produce a 10-dimensional feature vector consisting of:
+Each image is processed to produce a 10-Dimensional feature vector consisting of:
 - Individual Typology Angle (ITA) from the CIELab color space
 - Mean RGB values
 - Mean HSV values